Help the Wounded Vets

 Sew Much Comfort

 Quite often vets injuries may require a large fixator, a prosthetic or large tasks that are too bulky to fit under ordinary clothing.
 The adaptive clothing gets the vet out of a hospital gown and into something comfortable that looks better.

 This organization does a great service for our soldiers as many of them are hospitalized for very long periods of time.
 Instead of wearing a hospital gown that flaps open if you’re moving around, the deserving veterans are able to recover with a little bit of comfort and dignity.

 Local Non-Profit Providing Free Adaptive Clothing To Wounded Veterans

 How Does Sew Much Comfort Survive Financially?

-I really love the concept of this organization as you may not have money to donate, but perhaps you have a sewing machine and are able to donate some of your time.
+I really love the concept of this organization, and you may not have money to donate.
+Perhaps you have a sewing machine and are able to donate some of your time.
 Sometimes it's the little things that we do for someone that count the most.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.